A Grammar of Hypotheses for Visualization, Data, and Analysis: Limitations

-\textbf{Assumptions for the data: } Our grammar makes several assumptions about data.
-For one, we assume the data is relational and can be accessed from a database (or a table).
+We assume the data is relational and can be accessed from a database (or a table).
 We also assume the data has been transformed, cleaned, and is not missing any values required by the grammar.
 This is obviously not always the case with ``real-world'' analysis.
-The existence of existing data transformation languages such as SQL, as well as non-relational query languages, suggest that extending the grammar to support data pre-processing is possible.
-However, there are trade-offs between grammar simplicity and expressiveness that must be carefully balanced.
+The existence of data transformation languages such as SQL and non-relational query languages suggest that extending the grammar to support data pre-processing is possible.
+Resulting trade-offs between grammar simplicity and expressiveness must be carefully balanced.